anjar10/slate/source/includes/_errors.md

 1013 | Transaction callback url not found
 1014 | User callback url not found
 1014 | Validation token callback not found
-1016 | Phone number miss or false attribute
-1017 | Wrong phone number
+1016 | Miss or false phone number verification attribute 1017 | Wrong phone number
 1018 | Token not registered
 1019 | Phone number has been verified before
-1020 | User should fill all identity form before do identity verification 1021 | User should upload all identity image before do identity verification 1022 | User has been verified before
+1020 | User should filled all identity form before do identity verification 1021 | User should uploaded all identity image before do identity verification 1022 | User has been verified before
 1023 | Verification failed.
 Make sure your image fulfill the criteria 1024 | No image uploaded
-1030 | Parameter empty
+1030 | Miss or false attribute
 1500 | User should finish verification progress before create transaction 1600 | Action can't be executed
 1999 | Undefined error.
 Please contact us if this happen.